How to Pass the Hazard Perception Test with Style

 You have jump a number of hurdles in the race to earn your P1 license.
 Driverli wants to be by your side as you tick all these boxes:

-- Have your learner license for a year
+- Have held your learner license for a year.

-- Prove your identity, pass the eyesight test
+- Proved your identity, pass the eyesight test.

 Today we focus on passing the Hazard Perception Test in style by sharing trade secrets we learned over many years.